 Behavior of the input data refers to the actual steady state and conditional probabilities for the primary inputs, assuming that the inputs are obtained using a Markov generator.
-In the following, we assume that the state lines of the FSM are modeled as a lag-one Markov chain1 characterized by the stochastic matrix $Q = (q{ij}){1 \le i,j \le n}$, where n is the number reachable of states of the FSM and $q{ij} = p$ ($s = j \mid s' = i$) is the conditional probability of the FSM being in state i given that it was previously in state j.
-These probabilities, along with the steady state probability vector $p = (p_i){1 \le i}$ (applicable only for uncorrelated input streams) or [14] (applicable for any high-order Markov source for the primary inputs).
-Alternatively, having the STG of the FSM, a very fast functional simulation can be performed for a typical input data stream and the set of reachable states can be extracted along with the characteristics of the underlying Markov chain.
+In the following, we assume that the state lines of the FSM are modeled as a lag-one Markov chain1 characterized by the stochastic matrix $Q = (q{ij}){1 \le i,j \le n}$, where n is the number of reachable states of the FSM and q{ij} = p (s = j | s' = i) is the conditional probability of the FSM being in state j given that it was previously in state i.
+These probabilities, along with the steady state probability vector $p = (p_i){1 \le i \le n}$, can be found using standard techniques for probabilistic analysis of FSMs as proposed in [11] (applicable only for uncorrelated input streams) or [12](applicable for any high-order Markov source at the primary inputs).
+Alternatively, having the STG of the FSM, a fast functional simulation can be performed for a typical input data stream and the set of reachable states can be extracted along with the characteristics of the underlying Markov chain.
 From here on, we will refer to lag-one Markov chains as simply Markov chains.